keymanapp/keyboards/release/h/horami/README.md

 Description
 -----------
-This keyboard is for use by the Horami language
+This keyboard is for Horami Kurdish which is spoken primarily in Iraq and Iran.
+It is based on the Sorani Kurdish keyboard and includes several additional letters that are commonly used to write Horami.
+The orthography used on this keyboard was agreed upon by a committee of Horami authors and scholars.

 Links
 -----